 Your entitlement is the amount of money the VA will pay to guarantee your loan if you default on it.
 Entitlements generally guarantee 25% of the loan amount, so they eliminate the need for a down payment and private mortgage insurance.

-There are two different types of entitlements that you’ll receive when you qualify for a VA loan: basic and bonus.
+There are two different types of entitlement that you’ll receive when you qualify for a VA loan: basic and bonus.

 - Basic entitlement covers 25% of your loan amount or $36,000, whichever is less.
 Basic entitlement only applies to loans up to $144,000, though.
 If you want to buy a higher-priced home without a down payment, you’ll need to tap into your bonus entitlement.